Democrat Mikie Sherrill and Republican Jack Ciattarelli to face off in race for New Jersey governor

 “We’ve had the nation’s highest property taxes for years, and no one ever does anything about them, especially the Democrats.
 He deserves the chance to change the way Trenton works," Walton said.

-The two open races for governor this year could offer signals about how the public is responding to Trump's agenda and whether Democrats have succeeded in their efforts to rebuild after defeat in 2024.
+The two open races for governor this year — the other is in Virginia — could offer signals about how the public is responding to Trump's agenda and whether Democrats have succeeded in their efforts to rebuild after defeat in 2024.

 New Jersey has been reliably Democratic in Senate and presidential contests for decades.
 But the odd-year races for governor have tended to swing back and forth, and each of the last three GOP governors has won a second term.